sunaarun/Column-and-Row-Example-Flutter/README.md

 # column_and_row

-A new Flutter project that shows how we can use **Column** and **Row** and how to handle exceptions id happend while we are using one of these Widgets, You can watch the episode here : https://youtu.be/zgKQZjjqU6I
+A new Flutter project that shows how we can use **Column** and **Row** and how to handle exceptions that happens while we are using one of these Widgets, You can watch the episode here : https://youtu.be/zgKQZjjqU6I